ScrewLooseDan/codebash/ISSUE_TEMPLATE.md

-  # Please describe the actual behavir:
+  # Please describe the actual behavior: